 You’re not alone.

-I get emails from moms with a common challenge: how to spend time with their families on top of all we have to do.
+I get emails from moms with a common challenge: how to spend time with your family on top of all that we have to do.

 Perhaps you’re torn between working long hours and the guilt of not spending enough time with the baby.
-Or maybe you’re scrambling to get home before the kids’ early bedtime, or find yourself buried beneath all the responsibilities you can’t seem to say “no” to.
+Maybe you’re scrambling to get work done before the kids’ bedtime, or find yourself buried beneath the responsibilities you can’t seem to say “no” to.

 It doesn’t help when the kids seem to grow so fast, or that they keep wondering where you are.

 How to spend time with your family

 I’ve worked all sorts arrangements, from your standard 9-to-5 day job to working at home to running a small business.
 I’ve taken on my share of responsibilities, school volunteer duties, and time spent with my extended family and friends.

 Like you, I’ve had my hectic days, overwhelmed with how in the world I got myself too busy to slow down and be present with my kids.
 I’ve since learned several tricks to balance my responsibilities so I can spend time with my family, no matter the situation or season.

 Take a look at some of the ways to spend time with your family, even as a busy mom:

 1. Find quick play ideas you can do after work

 Those hours after work and school don’t always afford busy working moms plenty of time to spend with our families.
 Still, finding play ideas you can do after work isn’t impossible.
 You can often combine simple errands or low-key, easy activities within these few hours.

-Don’t feel like you always need to do grand outings, or even have simple plans every day.
+Don’t feel like you always need to do grand outings or daily plans.
 These are, after all, weekdays where you and your kids have been busy most of the day.
-Stick to simple activities and traditions, and start with one night a week to make it more manageable.
+Stick to simple activities and traditions, starting with one night a week to make it more manageable.